Godsticks

 Godsticks is a British progressive rock/progressive metal band based in Newport, Wales.
 The band was formed in 2006 and has released five studio albums and one self-titled EP.
-Godsticks consists of vocalist and guitarist Darran Charles, bassist Dan Nelson, guitarist Gavin Bushell, and drummer Tom Price.
+Godsticks consists of vocalist and guitarist Darran Charles, bassist Francis George, guitarist Gavin Bushell, and drummer Tom Price.

 History

 2009 - 2012

 The original line-up was founding member Darran Charles, bassist Jason Marsh and drummer Steve Roberts.
 Roberts was hired to play on the debut recording and subsequently joined the band.
 Marsh left the band in 2009.

 Godsticks released their self-titled debut EP in 2009.
-The music was greeted with enthusiasm by critics and rock music fans.
-The band was described as “a refreshing approach to the contemporary music scene”.

 In July 2010, Godsticks released a full-length debut album, Spiral Vendetta.
-The album received a positive response and was described as "mesmerizing".
 A new bassist, Dan Nelson, joined the band after being discovered on YouTube.

 2012 - 2013

 A worldwide distribution deal was secured on the strength of Spiral Vendetta, and the band completed tours and festivals, supporting such acts as The Pineapple Thief.
 In March 2012, Godsticks were the supporting act on a 5-date UK tour with the Aristocrats.
 The band recorded their next album, The Envisage Conundrum.